-There are currently no pharmacological treatments approved by the FDA for FSGS or IgAN in Europe or the United States.
+There are currently no pharmacological treatments approved by the FDA or the EMA for FSGS or IgAN in Europe or the United States.
 For FSGS the current standard of care includes steroids, ACE/ARBs, calcineurin inhibitors, dialysis, and renal transplant.
 For IgAN, the current standard of care is renin-angiotensin-aldosterone system (RAAS) blockade with immunosuppression also being commonly used in patients with significant proteinuria or rapidly progressive glomerulonephritis.

-Based on industry reports, Aurinia Pharmaceuticals, Complexia Inc., Dimerix Bioscience, ChemoCentryx, BMS, Pfizer, and Reata Pharmaceuticals may have programs in clinical development for the treatment of FSGS.
+Based on public sources, Aurinia Pharmaceuticals, ChemoCentryx, Complexa Inc., Dimerix Bioscience, Bristol-Myers Squibb Company ("BMS'), Pfizer, and Reata Pharmaceuticals may have programs in clinical development for the treatment of FSGS.

-Based on industry reports, Apellis Pharmaceuticals, Calliditas Therapeutics, Merck, Novartis, Omeros Corporation, and Reata Pharmaceuticals may have programs in clinical development for the treatment of IgAN.
+Based on public sources, Alnylam Pharmaceuticals, Apellis Pharmaceuticals, Aravive Biologics, Calliditas Therapeutics, EMD Serono, GSK, Ionis Pharmaceuticals, Novartis, Omeros Corporation, and Reata Pharmaceuticals may have programs in clinical development for the treatment of IgAN.

-In addition there are several other pre-clinical programs that may enter the clinic for the treatment of IgAN.
+Additionally, there are several Phase 1 assets in development and other pre-clinical programs that may enter the clinic for the treatment of FSGS and IgAN.